-We can provide an initial free consultation to advise on best eradication or control methods most suited to your property..
+We can provide an initial consultation to advise on best eradication or control methods most suited to your property..

 Call us on 085 1699 592 to arrange a time that best suits your needs

 All our work follows current guidelines set out by recognised experts in the industry such as the Environment Agency, Knotweed Code of Practice (2013), The National Parks and Wildlife Service (NPWS) and Invasive Species Ireland, the information published by these bodies is constantly changing therefore it is very important to stay informed and remain up to date on current Best Practice Guidelines.